simoninireland/simplicial/doc/simplicialcomplex.rst

 The Euler characteristic of both these structures is 1, but they have different homology groups and therefore different Betti numbers.

-In `simplicial` we implement the simplest possible version of simplicial homology in which simplices are treated as un-oriented, which leads to chain coefficients over a field of [0, 1].
+In ``simplicial`` we implement the simplest possible version of simplicial homology in which simplices are treated as un-oriented, which leads to chain coefficients over a field :math:`[0, 1]`.
 This massively simplifies both the calculations and the explanations.

 .. automethod:: SimplicialComplex.isChain